 - National Fire Protection Association (NFPA) – NFPA publishes more than 300 codes and standards, and those used most often in the door and hardware industry are NFPA 101 – The Life Safety Code and NFPA 80 – Standard for Fire Doors and Other Opening Protectives.
 All of the NFPA publications are available in PDF and print editions on the NFPA website, and most can be read online for free after registering on the site.
 There are Handbook versions available for some of NFPA’s codes and standards, which include helpful information about the requirements.

 - Americans with Disabilities Act (ADA) – The Americans with Disabilities Act is a federal law, and the ADA Standards which act as a guide for accessible buildings are available to download for free on the ADA.gov website.
 The US Access Board has also published an online guide to the ADA standards.

 - Builders Hardware Manufacturers Association (BHMA) – BHMA publishes dozens of standards that apply to door hardware, some of which are referenced in the model codes.
-The standards may be downloaded from the BuildersHardware.com website (Allegion employees – use the Techstreet subscription site).
+The standards may be purchased and downloaded from the BuildersHardware.com website (Allegion employees – use the Techstreet subscription site).

 Ask an AHJ:

 - The Building Code Forum – This is a discussion group for AHJs and others interested in codes, and Allegion has a forum specific to doors and hardware.
 You can search the questions and answers posted by others, or join the group to post your own questions.